OJ-git/system-rpg-habit-tracker/PRIVACY.md

-# Privacy Policy — System: RPG Habit Tracker
+# Privacy Policy — Odyssey: Goals & Habit RPG

-**Last updated: July 4, 2026**
+**Last updated: August 26, 2026**

-This privacy policy describes how the **System: RPG Habit Tracker** mobile app ("the App", "we", "our") handles your information.
+This privacy policy describes how the **Odyssey: Goals & Habit RPG** mobile app ("the App", "we", "our") handles your information.
 Plain English, no surprises.

 ---